Gobert, Mitchell lead Utah in 116-95 rout of Washington

+Beal had posted back-to-back 40-point games for the Wizards, who are clinging to the slimmest of playoff hopes.

+The Jazz were up to the task on Monday night as Beal managed only 15 points and failed to hit a 3-pointer for the third time this season in Utah’s 116-95 win over Washington.

-WASHINGTON (AP) — Rudy Gobert had 14 points and 14 rebounds, Donovan Mitchell scored 19 and the Utah Jazz won their fourth straight by beating the Washington Wizards 116-95 on Monday night.
+Rudy Gobert had 14 points and 14 rebounds and Donovan Mitchell scored 19 as Utah won its fourth straight game and sixth overall against Washington.

-Gobert, the reigning Western Conference Player of the Week, was perfect from the field (6 of 6) for Utah, which started the night seventh in the West, one-half game behind San Antonio.
+Gobert, the reigning Western Conference Player of the Week, was perfect from the field (6 of 6) for Utah, which remained seventh in the West, one-half game behind San Antonio and Oklahoma City.

+“We had some guys that guarded (Beal) that worked and you’re not going to guard a player of his caliber with one guy,” Jazz coach Quin Snyder said.
+“We had a good awareness.”

-Jae Crowder had 18 points while Joe Ingles had 16 points as the Jazz began a four-game trip by defeating Washington for the sixth straight time.
+Jae Crowder had 18 points and Joe Ingles scored 16 as each spent time trying to frustrate Beal.
 Kyle Korver added 10 points off the bench, and Ricky Rubio had eight points and 10 assists.

-Jabari Parker led Washington with 19 points and Bradley Beal added 15 on just 4-of-12 shooting as the Wizards wrapped up a five-game homestand at 3-2.
-Beal had scored 40 points in each of the previous two games.
+Jabari Parker led Washington with 19 points while Beal finished shooting just 4-of-12 as the Wizards wrapped up a five-game homestand at 3-2.

-Washington began the night 11th in the Eastern Conference, 3½ games behind eighth-place Miami.

-Washington closed within nine points on three occasions in the third quarter before Utah pushed its lead to 16 with a 7-0 run.
-The Jazz led by as many as 24 toward the end of the quarter, going ahead 89-65 on Crowder’s putback dunk.
+Beal said he hadn’t been defended like he was on Monday since high school.

+“They face guarded me the whole game,” Beal said.
+“You know I’m not going to score 40 points every night, everybody knows that.
+I’m not Superman.”

 Beal missed his first three shots and managed just five points in the first half.